echeran/smile-of-murugan/webbook/chapter16.md

 fit his Brahmin prejudices", but Brahmanic, Sanskrit sources certainly enriched and influenced his thinking, as well as his vocabulary and style.
-The one quality which is traditionally attributed to Parimēlaḻakar's thinking and writing is teļļu, *teļivu,* *tenmai*, i.e. 'clarity'.
+The one quality which is traditionally attributed to Parimēlaḻakar's thinking and writing is teḷḷu, *teļivu,* *tenmai*, i.e. 'clarity'.
 This quality gives him a great power of argumentation, one of the characteristic features of his commentaries.